-- Our firm is already subscribed with the FDIC's electronic billing contractor, Datacert, Inc. Does our firm need to provide the FDIC with Timekeeper IDs?
+- Q— Our firm is already subscribed with the FDIC's electronic billing contractor, Wolters Kluwer.
+Does our firm need to provide the FDIC with Timekeeper IDs?

-- Our firm does not have any active cases at this time but has done work for the FDIC in the past. .
-We are not currently subscribed with Datacert, the FDIC's electronic billing contractor.
+- Q— Our firm does not have any active cases at this time but has done work for the FDIC in the past. .
+We are not currently subscribed with Wolters Kluwer, the FDIC's electronic billing contractor.
 Do you need the Timekeeper IDs now, or should we wait until we receive a referral?

-AŚIn this case you have used the incorrect form.
-The only acceptable way to add or subtract billing professionals is by completing the Amendment form and, if necessary, the Amendment form Continuation Sheet.
+A— In this case you have used the incorrect form.
+The only acceptable way to add or subtract billing professionals is by completing the Amendment form.
 If you added or subtracted billing professionals in your e-mail submission of the Timekeeper IDs, you will need to resubmit those new or subtracted billing professionals on the correct Amendment form.
 Attorneys not approved by the Legal Division under your Legal Services Agreement may not bill for professional services until the Amendment is approved in writing by the authorized representative of the Legal Division.

 Amendment forms to add or subtract billing professionals must be mailed in and, at this time, cannot be electronically filed.
 The correct mailing address to file an Amendment of your Legal Services Agreement is:

 3501 Fairfax Drive (VS-E-6097)